PHPMailer: how to send emails easily

 use PHPMailer\PHPMailer\Exception;

-You can access the individual classes by including the name after the last slash.
+You can access the individual classes by including the names after the last slash.

 Step 2: Catch errors

 While PHPMailer is a very reliable way to send emails, errors can occur from time to time.
-It is recommended to include a try-catch statement in an email dispatch to prevent sensitive data from your mail server being sent to users as an error message:
+Including a try catch statement in an email dispatch will prevent sensitive data on your mail server from being sent to users as an error message:

 try {

-// Try to create a new instance of PHPMailer class
+// Try to create a new instance of PHPMailer class, where exceptions are enabled

 $mail = new PHPMailer (true);